DoctorWhoof/RCC/README.md

 # RCC
+Retro Creative Chip

- Application for creating sound effects and instruments that sound like a sound chip from the mid 1980's.
+ Small application for creating sound effects and instruments that sound like a sound chip from the mid 1980's.
 Exports to .SFZ and .WAV files.